michaelmccabe/Inventory-backend/Readme.md

 *   **`SAVED`:** The order has been created but not yet purchased.
 It can be modified.
 *   **`PURCHASED`:** The order has been paid for, and the inventory has been updated.
 *   **`HELD`:** If an order cannot be purchased due to insufficient stock, its status is automatically changed to `HELD`.

-This allows for manual intervention or for the order to be reprocessed later.
+## Virtual Threads for Concurrent Shipping

+This project includes an optional feature to process the shipping of an order using Java's new virtual threads, introduced in Java 21.
+Virtual threads are a lightweight implementation of threads provided by the JDK, designed to dramatically reduce the effort of writing, maintaining, and observing high-throughput concurrent applications.
+For more information, see the official [Java documentation on Virtual Threads](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html).

+The `testVirtualVsPlatformThreadPerformance` test in `VirtualThreadShippingTest.java` is designed to compare the performance of shipping a large order (1000 items) using both traditional platform threads and new virtual threads.
+It times both operations and logs the results.

+In this specific use case, which is heavily CPU-bound (logging to the console), the performance difference between virtual and platform threads may not be substantial.
+In fact, you might observe that platform threads are sometimes faster.

+However, the real power of virtual threads shines in I/O-bound tasks, where the ability to easily parallelise a high number of operations can lead to significant performance gains.

 ## Database Migrations